guybedo/minos/README.md

 ```

 Logs and data will be saved in the specified directory, or ~/minos if no directory specified.
-The logs should look like that :
+This is what the logs should look like
 ```
 2017-02-21 07:25:26 [INFO] root: Evolving generation 0
 2017-02-21 07:25:26 [DEBUG] root: Training 100 models